Before You Begin

 - When you restore workloads other than VMware vSphere VMs, Veeam Backup & Replication assigns to the restored VMs the highest VM hardware version supported by the ESXi host to which you restore the workloads.
 For more information on ESXi hosts and compatible virtual machine hardware versions, see this VMware KB article.

-- Mind the following for Linux workloads:
+- Consider the following for Linux workloads:

 - Open the /etc/fstab/ file and check that all filesystems are mounted using UUID.
 If any filesystems are mounted using block device name, the restored VM may not boot.